 Over 500 people attended the first summit and the group developed resolutions on land use, public transit, streets and highways, goods movement, aviation, transportation financing, and coalition building.
 A key recommendation included in the resolutions was to launch the Mobility 21 Coalition.
 The other resolutions have served as an advocacy platform for the Mobility 21 Coalition, which has developed recommendations on various policy issues at the federal and state levels of government.

 In 2007, Mobility 21 became a regional effort to focus on the transportation efforts of Southern California.
-In addition to Los Angeles County, Mobility 21 is comprised of Imperial, Orange, Riverside, San Bernardino, San Diego and Ventura Counties to engage in a conversation about regional transportation priorities for our 17 million residents.
+In addition to Los Angeles County, Mobility 21 is comprised of Imperial, Orange, Riverside, San Bernardino, San Diego and Ventura Counties to engage in a conversation about regional transportation priorities for our region.

 Goals and Objectives

 - Support practical solutions to Southern California’s transportation challenges

 - Mobilize regional support for transportation funding and legislative priorities at the federal and state levels

 - Unite political leaders around common priorities for transportation

 - Bring together residents, civic leaders, business groups and industry experts to inspire them to act and educate them on how to effectively speak out in support of transportation

 - Advocate legislative and policy priorities determined by the Board of Directors